Point of sale: Cloud-based (post-2000s)

 A number of noted emerging cloud-based POS systems came on the scene less than a decade or even half a decade back.
 These systems are usually designed for restaurants, small and medium-sized retail operations with fairly simple sale processes as can be culled from POS system review sites.
 It appears from such software reviews that enterprise-level cloud-based POS systems are currently lacking in the market.
 "Enterprise-level" here means that the inventory should be capable of handling a large number of records, such as required by grocery stores and supermarkets.
 It can also mean that the system software and cloud server must be capable of generating reports such as analytics of sale against inventory for both a single and multiple outlets that are interlinked for administration by the headquarters of the business operation.

 POS vendors of such cloud based systems should also have a strong contingency plan for the breakdown of their remote server such as represented by fail-over server support.
 Sometimes a major data center can fail completely, such as in a fire.
 On-premises installations are therefore sometimes seen alongside cloud-based implementation to preempt such incidents, especially for businesses with high traffic.
 The on-premises installations may not have the most up-to-date inventory and membership information.

-For such contingency, a more innovative though highly complex approach for the developer is to have a trimmed down version of the POS system installed on the cashier computer at the outlet.
+For such contingency, another approach for the developer is to have a trimmed down version of the POS system installed on the cashier computer at the outlet.
 On a daily basis the latest inventory and membership information from the remote server is automatically updated into the local database.
 Thus should the remote server fail, the cashier can switch over to the local sale window without disrupting sales.
 When the remote server is restored and the cashier switches over to the cloud system, the locally processed sale records are then automatically submitted to the remote system, thus maintaining the integrity of the remote database.

 Although cloud-based POS systems save the end-user startup cost and technical challenges in maintaining an otherwise on-premises installation, there is a risk that if the cloud-based vendor closes down it may result in more immediate termination of services for the end-user compared to the case of a traditional full on-premises POS system where it can still run without the vendor.

 Another consideration is that a cloud-based POS system actually exposes business data to service providers —namely, the hosting service company and the POS vendor which have access to both the application and database.
-The importance of securing critical business information such as supplier names, top selling items, customer relationship processes cannot be underestimated given that sometimes the few key success factors or trade secrets of a business are actually accessible through the POS system.
+The importance of securing critical business information such as supplier names, top selling items, and customer relationship processes cannot be underestimated given that sometimes the few key success factors or trade secrets of a business are actually accessible through the POS system.
 This security and privacy concern is an ongoing issue in cloud computing.